digvijay-tiwari/designpattern/README.md

 **Singleton Pattern**

 The Singleton Pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
 It is useful when you want to control access to a shared resource or ensure that only one instance of a class exists throughout the application's lifecycle.
-Required things:
+In this repository I have included Eager as well as Lazy Singleton with the example of Reflection api to break the singleton Required things:
 *
 * 1. The class should not be available for creating objects so a private constructor is required